FIRST-YEAR STUDENTS

 Requirements

-If you have never been enrolled in a regionally accredited college or university, or if you attended a college or university only as a dual enrollment student while in high school, you are considered a freshman.
+If you have never been enrolled in a regionally accredited college or university, or if you attended a college or university only as a dual enrollment student while in high school, you are considered a first-year student.

 Georgia State requires completion of the Required High School Curriculum (RHSC) course units: